Totally immersed in what we do. We live and breathe family law

 5. your spouse has deserted you and cannot be located.

-The most common way to obtain a divorce currently is therefore to cite “unreasonable behaviour”.
+The most common way to obtain a divorce under old laws was therefore to cite “unreasonable behaviour”.
 This means listing a number of examples of types of behaviour you find unreasonable.

 This is often incredibly difficult and upsetting for everyone involved as it requires one spouse to blame the other for the breakdown of the marriage.
 Whilst sometimes apportioning blame in this way will be a fair reflection of what has happened, often it is not and sets a combative and aggressive tone from the outset.
 This makes it difficult to adopt a collaborative and focused approach to resolving issues relating to children and money.
 It also requires you to reach a subjective threshold – is the behaviour unreasonable enough?

-From 6 April 2022, the Divorce, Dissolution and Separation Act 2020 will come into effect.
-As such, it will no longer be necessary to apportion blame on divorce.
-The new law will remove the requirement to assign blame, by allowing one party – or the parties jointly – to make a statement of irretrievable breakdown.
-No evidence will be required for this.
+From 6 April 2022, the Divorce, Dissolution and Separation Act 2020 came into effect.
+As such, it is no longer be necessary to apportion blame on divorce.
+The new law removed the requirement to assign blame, by allowing one party – or the parties jointly – to make a statement of irretrievable breakdown.
+No evidence is required for this.

 Another key aspect of the change in law is the limit on challenging a divorce – which in some cases has allowed domestic abusers to exercise coercive control over their victim.
 Applications for divorce will proceed undisputed unless there are queries over the validity of the marriage or jurisdiction.

-The legal language used is also changing.
+The legal language used also changed.
 Here is a list of some of the new and old terminology:

 • Divorce Petition = Divorce Application